1990s in Hong Kong: Foreign culture

 In the early 1990s, Japanese culture significantly impacted Hong Kong culture with their pop culture including music and acting.
-Many entertainment companies in Japan expanded their business in Hong Kong which mainly target the middle class and teenagers who are obsessed with Japanese culture, cuisine and lifestyle, resulting in Hong Kong becoming one of the major places for Japanese culture exports.
+Many entertainment companies in Japan expanded their business in Hong Kong which mainly targeted the middle class and teenagers obsessed with Japanese culture, cuisine and lifestyle, resulting in Hong Kong becoming one of the major places for Japanese culture exports.
 Successful marketing approach and promotional effect by the agents are two of the main factors contributing to the massive popularity of Japanese culture in Hong Kong during the 1990s.

 Apart from Japanese culture, British culture contributed to a large part of Hong Kong culture.
 Hong Kong had been ruled by the British government for 156 years during the colonial period.
 The British brought different cultures into Hong Kong including eating habits, architecture, governmental system and education.
 All of the above cultures could still be seen in nowadays Hong Kong such as the legal system and the old buildings.
-This also leads to the unique characteristics of the HongKongers who are heavily impacted by British culture.
+This also leads to the unique characteristics of the Hong Kongers who are heavily impacted by British culture.